OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_assets.md

 This feature allows you to add static visual elements to your applications.

-Assets allow you to add elements that will improve the User Experience, by adding images and animations to your application.
+Using Assets you can add elements that will improve the User Experience, by showing images and animations to your application.

 ## 2. Modeling Assets